Manuelshub/Javascript_Project_1/README.md

-This Repository contains Projects of my Web2 Advanced class with Javascript.
+This Repository contains files for my Web2 Advanced class with Javascript.